 - 1. No distribution of campaign materials.
-The Nominations Committee chair, with the assistance of the Trustees-at-Large, will determine how the candidates will identify themselves as such. - 2.
+The Nominations Committee chair, with the assistance of the Secretary and Vice President for Internal Affairs, will determine how the candidates will identify themselves as such. - 2.
 No form of mass communication will be utilized by any candidate in efforts to "campaign" with the general membership.
 CVs and personal statements shall be submitted to the AMSA national office and must be postmarked 60 days prior to the convening of the HOD.
-Candidates entering the race after that time may submit a CV, which will be disseminated by the Trustees-at-Large to the HOD. - 3.
+Candidates entering the race after that time may submit a CV, which will be disseminated by the Secretary and Vice President for Internal Affairs to the HOD. - 3.
 Nominees shall publicly address the membership only at times determined by the HOD Nominations Committee. - 4.
 Receptions and/or hospitality should not be used for promotion of a candidate. - 5.
 No member of AMSA shall recklessly or negligently disseminate information on behalf of a candidate about another AMSA member or candidate.
 In addition, no AMSA member shall take any action to unduly positively or negatively affect the election outcome of any candidate.
 If this occurs, any knowing individual is obligated to notify the Nominations Committee in writing immediately, preferably by 5 p.m. the night prior to the election.
 If it is submitted after 5 p.m., then the Nominations Committee shall have the power to postpone the election for that office to review the allegations.
 Any postponement of the election beyond the closure of the HOD requires approval of the HOD.
 If the allegation of misconduct is found to be valid or will discredit the organization, the Nominations Committee shall determine the best course of action.
 (2007) - 6.
-The rising STAL and the STAL (if not running for a national office) shall advise the Nominations Committee as necessary and conduct the HOD as appropriate. - 7.
+The rising VICE PRESIDENT FOR INTERNAL AFFAIRS and the VICE PRESIDENT FOR INTERNAL AFFAIRS (if not running for a national office) shall advise the Nominations Committee as necessary and conduct the HOD as appropriate. - 7.
 In all other circumstances, the Nominations Committee shall determine the appropriate course of action.